osklearn/LowLEVELprog/0x0E-structures_typedef/README.md

 # holbertonschool-low_level_programming

-## 0x0B.
-C - malloc, free
+## 0x0E.
+C - Structures, typedef
 ### Description
-This project is about manipulating memory on our programs.
+This project is about structures and typedef, how to create and add data.

+## Files
-### Mandatory Tasks
+#### Mandatory Tasks

 | File | Description |
 | ------ | ------ |